 3. Does your region have a memorandum of understanding (MOU) or other working agreement with Environmental Protection Agency (EPA) for HUD projects impacting a sole source aquifer?

 No

 The project is not located on a sole source aquifer area.
-According to EPA, there are no sole source aquifers in Puerto Rico.
 The project is in compliance with Sole Source Aquifer requirements.